cedar-book/dev.bitshares.works-ts/core/components/lib_protocols.md

 - Each operation is a fully defined state transition and can exist in a transaction on its own.

 #### @section operation_design_principles Design Principles
-- Operations have been carefully designed to include all of the information necessary to interpret them outside the context of the blockchain.
+Operations have been carefully designed to include all of the information necessary to interpret them outside the context of the blockchain.
 This means that information about current chain state is included in the operation even though it could be inferred from a subset of the data.
 This makes the expected outcome of each operation well defined and easily understood without access to chain state.

 #### @subsection balance_calculation Balance Calculation Principle
-- We have stipulated that the current account balance may be entirely calculated from just the subset of operations that are relevant to that account.
+We have stipulated that the current account balance may be entirely calculated from just the subset of operations that are relevant to that account.
 There should be no need to process the entire blockchain inorder to know your account's balance.

 #### @subsection fee_calculation Explicit Fee Principle
-- Blockchain fees can change from time to time and it is important that a signed transaction explicitly agree to the fees it will be paying.
+Blockchain fees can change from time to time and it is important that a signed transaction explicitly agree to the fees it will be paying.
 This aids with account balance updates and ensures that the sender agreed to the fee prior to making the transaction.

 #### @subsection defined_authority Explicit Authority
-- E
-ach operation shall contain enough information to know which accounts must authorize the operation.
+Each operation shall contain enough information to know which accounts must authorize the operation.
 This principle enables authority verification to occur in a centralized, optimized, and parallel manner.

 #### @subsection relevancy_principle Explicit Relevant Accounts
-- Each operation contains enough information to enumerate all accounts for which the operation should apear in its account history.
+Each operation contains enough information to enumerate all accounts for which the operation should apear in its account history.
 This principle enables us to easily define and enforce the @balance_calculation.
 This is superset of the @ref defined_authority

 ```
 struct void_result{};